xlwings/xlwings-server/docs/clients.md

 - SSO authentication and role-based access control (RBAC) via Microsoft Entra ID (formerly Azure AD)
 - Works on Windows, macOS, Excel on the Web, and Excel on iPad
-- Does not require any VBA
+- No VBA required
 - Supports custom functions incl. streaming functions and object handles.
 All custom functions are async natively.
 - Central deployment of the Excel add-in via the Excel admin console (company internal) or via Excel's add-in store (public add-ins).
 There's no need to have end-users install the add-in manually.
-- Allows to build rich, web-based task panes.
+- Allows to build web-based task panes with virtually unlimited possibilities.

 **Cons**:

 - Office.js doesn't support buttons on a worksheet to run Python code.
 You either have to use buttons on the ribbon or on the task pane.
 As a workaround, you could style a cell like a button and run the code when the cell is clicked.
-- Setting up local development for the first time is slightly harder as you need certificates to serve via https instead of http.
+- Setting up a local development environment for the first time is slightly harder as you need local TLS certificates to run the server on https instead of http.

 ## VBA

-Using VBA can make sense if VBA is the technology you're feeling most comfortable with and if non of the cons affect you.
+Using VBA can make sense if VBA is the technology you're feeling most comfortable with and if none of the cons affect you.

 **Pros**:

 - You can create standalone macro-enabled workbooks that won't require any add-in to be installed.
-- You could also rely on the xlwings add-in to be installed or build a custom VBA add-in.
+- Alternatively, you can also rely on the xlwings add-in to be installed or build a custom VBA add-in.
-- Allows to place buttons on workbooks to run Python code.
+- Works and feels like a classic macro-enabled workbook.

 **Cons**:

 - No support for custom functions.
 - No support for authentication.
-- Doesn't work with Excel on the web.
+- No support for Excel on the web.
-- VBA faces increasing headwinds as some companies disable VBA completely or restrictive virus scanners block it's execution as a false positive.
-It has also become harder to make VBA-enabled workbooks run when they originate from a network location.
+- VBA faces increasing headwinds as some companies disable VBA completely or restrictive virus scanners block it's execution (false positive).
+Microsoft has also introduced extra steps to make VBA-enabled workbooks run when they originate from the internet or a network location.

 ## Office Scripts